specmesh/site/content/blog/SpecMeshEnterpriseEvents-p1.md

 <br>

-Remember, in EDA it's essential to think in terms of events and how these events affect your domain entities, as opposed to focusing purely on the entities themselves.
-It about the data-flow and evolution.
+Remember, in any EDA it's essential to think in terms of events and how these events affect your domain entities, as opposed to focusing purely on the entities themselves.
+It about the data-flow, the interaction and evolution.

 ## Finally..